-(c) 1D Stencil with ideal number of threads.
-This concurrency chart shows the periodic (1 Hz) status of each OS thread.
-The number of threads is fixed at 12, and the instantaneous power for each sample is the black line.
+c) 1D Stencil with ideal number of threads.
+This con-d) 1D Stencil throttled by APEX.
+This concurrency currency chart shows the periodic (1 Hz) status of chart shows the periodic (1 Hz) status of each OS each OS thread.
+The number of threads is fixed at thread.
+The number of active threads starts at 48, 12, and the instantaneous power for each sample is but is throttled while APEX searches for an optithe black line.